 - In a large bowl, whip heavy cream until soft peaks form.

-- Add cooled gelatin mixture and continue to whip to desired consistency.
+- Add cooled gelatin mixture and continue to whip until it thickens.

 - Divide among dessert dishes and chill in the freezer for 10 minutes, or chill in the refrigerator for 30 minutes.
 Garnish and serve.